WISDEM/WOMBAT/library/default/README.md

 - Serve as a **baseline input** for replicable analyses in the *COWER-2025* results.
 - Support **scenario development** and **sensitivity analyses** exploring the impact of cost evolution, operational performance, and logistics assumptions.
-- Provide a **controlled reference** for comparison against other datasets.

 ## Reproducibility